networkservicemesh/site/content/docs/concepts/enterprise_users.md

 ![VM Runtime Domain](/img/concepts/enterprise/3x1/vm_runtime_domain.svg)
 ![DC Runtime Domain](/img/concepts/enterprise/3x1/dc_runtime_domain.svg)

 A Runtime Domain is a system on which workloads are run.
-It's fundamentally a compute domain.
+It's fundamentally a computing domain.

 Each of those Runtime Domains has brought along exactly one Connectivity Domain: